vicharak-in/vicharak-docs/README.md

 If the changes are important then instead create a **patch** for the changes and send that patch over to the designated maintainer to pick and merge on his/her branch.

 This will allow this repository to be conflictless and easy to maintain.

+A [pre-commit](https://pre-commit.com) implementation has been added to keep the source code neat and formatted.
+This pre-commit will not allow you to commit until you fix all the formatting issues from your code.

 ### 1. Cloning the repository